• Home

 Cession

-A document signed by the borrower, ceding their life policy to the bank, as surety for a mortgage.
-Afrikaans - Sessie
+A document signed by the borrower, ceding their life policy to the bank, as A person who stands as guarantor for a loan for someone else.
+Afrikaans - Borg

 Clearance Certificate